Por Primera Vez: Background

 About the album, Camilo said that it was "handcrafted at home, with my family, and though they call me an artist, I consider myself an artisan, if it wasn't for La Tribu (my fans), if it wasn't for God, there is no chance that I would be where I am today, growing as an artist and as a human being are separate things and they work differently, so in order to be big, one has to be small and feel like they are at all times doing things for the first time (Por Primera Vez).".
 The main theme of the album is love, with his relationship with his wife, Evaluna Montaner, being one of the main inspirations for the album, Montaner also appears in the title track.

 Singles

 "No Te Vayas" was released as the first single for the album on March 29, 2019, followed by "Tutu" featuring Pedro Capó, released on August 9, 2019, the latter song was a breakout hit for Camilo, reaching the top position in Argentina and Mexico, as well as peaking at number 16 and 2 at the Billboard Hot Latin Songs and Billboard Latin Pop Song, respectively.
 Later, on October 15, 2019, a remix of the song was released with Shakira.
 A third single, "La Difícil" on December 20, 2019.
-During 2020, two more singles were released, "Por Primera Vez" with Evaluna Montaner on March 9, 2020 and "Favorito" on March 26, 2020.
+During 2020, three more singles were released, "Por Primera Vez" with Evaluna Montaner on March 9, 2020, "Favorito" on March 26, 2020 and "El Mismo Aire" with Pablo Alborán on June 10, 2020.